We are hiring new doctoral researchers, student research assistants, and tutors. Apply now!

 Articles in journal or book chapters

 1. Dirk Beyer, Po-Chun Chien, Marek Jankola, and Nian-Ze Lee.
-A Transferability Study of Interpolation-Based Hardware Model Checking to Software Verification.
+A Transferability Study of Interpolation-Based Hardware Model Checking for Software Verification.
 Proc.
 ACM Softw.
 Eng., 1(FSE), 2024.
-ACM. doi:10.1145/3660797 Link to this entry Keyword(s): CPAchecker, Software Model Checking Funding: DFG-CONVEY Publisher's Version PDF Supplement
+ACM. doi:10.1145/3660797 Link to this entry Keyword(s): CPAchecker, Software Model Checking Funding: DFG-CONVEY Publisher's Version PDF Presentation Supplement

 Artifact(s)